-As squats are one of the 'core movements' that should feature in almost every workout programme though, getting a squat rack is a great way to upgrade your home gym.
+There's a lot to factor into finding the best squat rack, especially as they can vary drastically in price despite appearing almost identical at first glance.
+However, as squats are one of the 'core movements' that should feature in almost every workout programme, we'd argue that getting a squat rack is a great way to upgrade your home gym.

 We've also answered some of the most commonly asked questions surrounding squat racks to help you decide which is right for your own gym setup.
 With that in mind, let's get into it...

-Best Squat Rack
+- DMoose Squat Rack

 - HulkFit Multi-Function Adjustable Power Cage